Do you consider your email signature to be a part of your public relations work?

 By doing this, you can test and track what works well – and identify what doesn’t.

 These insights allow you to respond quickly.
-It also means you can include the figures in the broader reporting about your PR campaign or marketing efforts.
+It also means you can include the figures in the broader reporting about your PR campaign or marketing communications efforts.

 For example for your blog, you can add the email signature diverted views on top of the figures you already have.